This article explains how to lock and unlock your accounts in FreeAgent.

 About account locking

 Locking your accounts in FreeAgent prevents you from editing the data that makes up your accounts, up to a particular date.
 You might want to lock your accounts after filing statutory accounts or Corporation Tax, for example, or at the end of each tax year.
 If your accountant has full access to your FreeAgent account, they may lock your accounts on your behalf.

 To lock your own accounts, you will need full (level 8) access to your FreeAgent account.
-Navigate to Settings and select ‘Account locking’ from the ‘Accounting, Tax and VAT' area.
+Select 'Settings' from the drop-down menu in the top-right corner and then select 'Account Locking'.